claresudbery/clare-wiki-ably/pages/coding/tools/git.md

 - Follow the link to regenerate personal access token (I think I was sent this in an email)
   - !
 Note that by default it will be set to expire in 30 days, but you can change this to make it last longer.
   - Make sure you take a copy!
 You can store it in a password manager.
+- Then...
   - Windows:
     - The next time you do a git push on windows, it'll open a git dialog
     - The first dialog wants your actual GitHub password, and it will say it has failed
     - The second one - "OpenSSH" - wants your GitHub username but when it asks for a password it wants the personal access token.
     - After that Windows will store it for you and you won't need it again.
   - Mac:
     - The next time you do a git push, use your GitHub user name and the PAT (access token) instead of password and (on my setup at any rate) it will get saved for you.
+      - !!
+If you're using Terminal in an IDE, eg Rider, it might not ask you for a password
+      - Just go and do same in iTerm (or similar) and it should ask for pw there
     - If pushing a new branch, it might not ask for un + pw, but it will if just doing a normal push
     - If you get "authentication failed" when trying to do a pull, do a push instead and it'll give you the opportunity to enter user name and password - use the new PAT as your password.
 - [More here](https://stackoverflow.com/a/51505417).

 ## Use ssh to Access Repos (instead of https)